Skip to content

 POST Create consumer fronting loan application

-Mandatory properties:
+Mandatory Properties:

-• loan_purpose: The reason for the loan application.
+• loan_purpose: Reason for the application.

 Request URL